redeyecz/firefighter-print/tasks.md

 **When** the final retry fails
 **Then** the job is marked as "Failed" and no further automatic retries occur

+**Given** automatic retries occur
+**When** I hover over the retry indicator in the admin panel **Then** I see a tooltip with retry count and human-readable messages for each automatic retry attempt

 ### Subtasks

 7.1.
 Create printing domain models
    - Define PrintJob type (documentId, html, status, attemptCount)
    - Define PrintConfig type (cupsHost, cupsPort, printerName)
    - Define PrintError types (Unreachable, PrinterError, etc.)
+   - Define RetryAttempt type (timestamp, attemptNumber, errorMessage, result)

 7.2.
 Research CUPS integration options
    - Evaluate Node.js CUPS libraries